Hip pain in equestrian sports — what helps?

 When the hip joint fails: Riding with hip pain

-For many people, riding is a way of life.
-The close connection to the horse, the feeling of freedom in the open countryside, or the concentration on subtle aids in dressage: all of this makes riding unique.
-But when the hips give out, joy quickly turns to frustration.
+Riding is a way of life for many people.
+The close connection to the horse, the feeling of freedom in the terrain or the concentration on fine aids in dressage: All this makes riding unique.
+But when the hip no longer cooperates, joy quickly turns to frustration.
 Hip pain is one of the most common problems in equestrian sports.
-It can alter the rider's position, make communication with the horse more difficult, and in the worst case, force them to give up riding altogether.
+It can change the seat, make communication with the horse more difficult and in the worst case lead to riding being abandoned altogether.

-Why hip pain is so debilitating when riding
+Why hip pain when riding is so stressful

 The hip is one of the most important joints in the human body.
-It connects the torso to the legs, bears our entire body weight, and enables movements such as walking, sitting, and climbing stairs.
-When riding a horse, the hip plays an even more significant role
+It connects the upper body to the legs, bears our entire body weight, and enables movements such as walking, sitting, and climbing stairs.
+When riding, the hip takes on an even greater role:

 • It is the "control center" for the seat.

-• We control the horse with the slightest movements of the pelvis.
+• We control the horse with subtle movements of the pelvis.

 • A stable, relaxed seat is only possible with healthy hip joints.

 When the hip hurts, not only the rider suffers, but also the horse.
 A tense seat leads to unclear signals.
-Many horses react to this with nervousness, resistance, or behavioral changes.
+Many horses react nervously, rebelliously, or show behavioral changes.

 Therefore, hip pain is not just a physical problem, but affects the entire rider-horse team.

-Typical symptoms of hip pain in equestrian sports
+Typical complaints with hip pain in equestrian sports

-Hip problems can manifest in many different ways.
-Particularly in equestrian sports, typical patterns repeatedly emerge:
+Hip problems can manifest in very different ways.
+Especially in equestrian sports, typical patterns often occur:

-• Groin pain while sitting in the saddle : Riders often experience a pulling or stabbing sensation in the groin, especially during long riding sessions.
+• Groin pain when sitting in the saddle: Riders often experience a pulling or stabbing sensation in the groin, especially during long riding sessions.

-• Pain when trotting or galloping : Dynamic movements put more strain on the hip, and discomfort occurs particularly often in this area.
+• Pain when trotting or galloping: Dynamic movements put more strain on the hip, complaints occur particularly often here.

-• Restricted movement : Some affected individuals notice that they can no longer tilt their pelvis freely or that their legs no longer fall freely outwards.
+• Restricted mobility: Some affected individuals notice that they can no longer tilt their pelvis loosely or that their legs no longer fall freely outward.

-• Asymmetrical seat : To avoid pain, the weight is shifted – this results in the horse receiving one-sided aids.
+• Asymmetric Seat: To avoid pain, the weight is shifted – the horse receives one-sided aids.

-• Radiating pain into the leg or buttocks : Hip problems can irritate nerves, leading to pain in the thigh or buttocks.
+• Radiation into the leg or buttocks: Hip problems can irritate nerves, leading to pain in the thigh or buttocks.

-• Problems mounting or dismounting : Sometimes the problem is not riding itself, but getting in and out of the saddle.
+• Problems when mounting or dismounting: Sometimes it's not the riding itself that's the problem, but the way in and out of the saddle.

-The causes are varied – it's not always osteoarthritis.
+The causes are diverse – it's not always immediately due to osteoarthritis.

 1. Muscular problems

-• The adductors (inner thigh muscles) are heavily used during riding.
+• Adductors (inner thigh) are heavily stressed when riding.
 They can become tense or shortened.

 2. Incorrect seat or saddle problems

-An ill-fitting saddle or an uneven seat position leads to incorrect weight distribution.
-Even small asymmetries can have significant effects.
+An ill-fitting saddle or an uneven seat lead to incorrect stress.
+Even small asymmetries can have major effects.

 3. Hip joint diseases

-• Fetal Impingement Injury (FAI) : A bony narrowing in the hip joint leads to pain during certain movements.
+• Impingement (FAI): A bony constriction in the hip joint leads to pain during certain movements.

-• Labral damage : The labrum can tear and cause pain in the groin.
+• Labral tears: The labrum can tear and cause pain in the groin.

-• Osteoarthritis (coxarthrosis) : Joint wear and tear, often in old age or after previous injuries.
+• Osteoarthritis (Coxarthrosis): Joint wear, often occurring at an advanced age or after previous injuries.

-Falls from a horse or direct blows to the hip can cause long-lasting problems.
+Falls from the horse or direct blows to the hip can cause long-lasting problems.

 5. Problems in the pelvis or sacroiliac joint

-Not all "hip pain" actually originates in the hip joint.
-The sacroiliac joint (SI joint) can also cause discomfort.
+Not all "hip pain" actually comes from the hip joint.
+The sacroiliac joint (SIJ) can also cause discomfort.

 How the diagnosis is made